-Distance: Utilizing body structure to assist in establishing and maintaining close proximity, in the understanding that during violent assault, space is a luxury and pertinent in maintaining safety.
+Wing Chun utilizes a body structure mechanism.
+This means joint configurations are learned to build the body into powerful base shapes that can be used to collect and redirect pressure as well as creating space.
+These shapes assist in establishing and maintaining close proximity, in the understanding that during violent assault, space is a luxury and pertinent to maintaining safety.
 Distance also underpins the ability of an individual to both manifest and deliver power, as well as manipulate balance.

 Power manifests through bone and mass.
 The ability to use muscle to deliver force may be circumstantially mitigated during combat.
 To account for this, Wing Chun is designed to formulate the body into set structures where angle, alignment, compression and rebound are employed as key methods in creating and dispersing force in confined space, by employing rotation, collection, compression and release.
 This also creates a fighting method that carries great capacity to maintain its efficacy during injury, loss of concentration, or fatigue, making it exceptionally efficient during hostile exchange.
 It also supports smaller individuals confronting larger stronger individuals, where a deficit of muscle or body weight would usually impinge on the likelihood of success.